softcover/softcover_book/chapters/getting_started.md

     **Note:** Softcover is currently in private beta.
 Visit [Softcover.io](http://www.softcover.io/) to request an invitation.
 -->

 This is [*The Softcover Book*](http://manual.softcover.io/book)---the manual for *Softcover*, a publishing platform for technical authors.
 Softcover consists of two main parts: a state-of-the-art [open-source ebook typesetting system](https://github.com/softcover/softcover) (Section~\ref{sec:softcover_system}), and an [online platform](http://www.softcover.io/) for publishing, marketing, and selling ebooks and other digital goods (Section~\ref{sec:softcover_website}).
-Based on the technology and business model used by the [Ruby on Rails Tutorial](http://ruby.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/), Softcover is animated by the philosophy of *full author ownership*---own your content, own your production toolchain, own your traffic, own your customer list:
+Based on the technology and business model used by the [Ruby on Rails Tutorial](http://ruby.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/), __change to frictionless__

+ Softcover is dedicated by the philosophy of *full author ownership*---own your content, own your production toolchain, own your traffic, own your customer list:

 * **Own your content**: Authors retain copyright on all materials.
 * **Own your production toolchain**: The Softcover typesetting system is 100% open-source, so you aren't locked into a proprietary toolchain.